underscoreio/underscoreio/src/html/_jobs/2016-10-24-ovo-energy.md

 We care about code quality, test automation and continuous delivery.
 Our developers drive our technology choices and own the software they create from their laptop all the way through to production.
 We’re building a better energy company, and we’re doing it one Git commit at a time.

-See what we are up to @OVOTechTeam or visit our blog at tech.ovoenergy.com
+See what we are up to [@OVOTechTeam](https://twitter.com/OVOTechTeam) or visit our blog at [tech.ovoenergy.com](http://tech.ovoenergy.com/).

-That sounds great!
+### That sounds great!
 What will I be doing?

-Take ownership of, architect, build and scale parts of our microservice platform.
+- Take ownership of, architect, build and scale parts of our microservice platform.
-Drive both product and technical improvements Communicate your ideas, engage with different teams and encourage debate and collaboration.
+- Drive both product and technical improvements
+- Communicate your ideas, engage with different teams and encourage debate and collaboration.

-That sounds super exciting, but… Do I have what it takes?
+### That sounds super exciting, but… Do I have what it takes?

-Commercial experience building scalable, distributed web applications in Scala Comfortable with functional programming
+- Commercial experience building scalable, distributed web applications in Scala
+- Comfortable with functional programming
-Experience with REST and asynchronous event driven programming.
+- Experience with REST and asynchronous event driven programming.
-Experience with CI, and ideally CD
+- Experience with CI, and ideally CD
-Experience driving automation across build, test and release processes.
+- Experience driving automation across build, test and release processes.